-One of the things I love about Sri Lanka is the range of boutique villas, homely guesthouses and independent hotels that make staying in Sri Lanka as wonderful as the sites you get to see there.
-During my 2 trips to this country I’ve often learned more about the culture, history and cuisine of the country from the staff and hosts at my accommodation then I have wandering the streets.
+One of the things I love about Sri Lanka is the range of boutique villas, homely guesthouses and independent hotels that make your stay in Sri Lanka as wonderful as the sights you go to see there.
+During my 2 trips to this country I’ve often learned more about the culture, history and cuisine of Sri Lanka from the staff and hosts at my accommodation then I have wandering the streets.

 What to do: Most visitors will find themselves in Colombo for at least a night at the start or end of their trip.
-Personally I find there is not much to do here, in comparison to what you’ll get up to elsewhere in Sri Lanka, but I enjoyed sampling the local snacks and watching the sunset at Galle Face Green.
+Personally, I find there is not much to do here, in comparison to what you’ll get up to elsewhere in Sri Lanka, but I enjoyed sampling the local snacks and watching the sunset at Galle Face Green.

 If you’ve got a very early or late flight I recommend getting a room at the Gateway Hotel Airport Garden By Taj, which is where I spent a long layover last week.
 Ask for a room in the new suite and book yourself in to the spa to sort out any pre/post flight kinks!Book now

 Where to stay: Kandy has a great array of homely guesthouses nestled in the hills surrounding its lake.
 There is not much in the way of restaurants in the city so it’s wise to pick a place to stay that has a highly recommended kitchen or cook on hand.
 For a warm welcome and fantastic food check out Green View Boutique.Kandy hotel deals

 Ella & Haputale

 On my next trip to Sri Lanka (I’m sure there will be a third!)
 I’m dying to stay on a tea plantation on one of the many old plantation houses that are now boutique hotels.
-Thotalagala is a stylishly restored property with just 7 elegant suites that look over the surrounding plantations including the Lipton Estate next door.
-I can just imagine sipping locally produced tea from delicate china whilst watching the sun come up over the mountains.
-(Sigh.)
+Thotalagala is a stylishly restored planters bungalow with just 7 elegant suites that look over the surrounding plantations including the Lipton Estate next door.
+I can just imagine sipping locally produced tea from delicate china while watching the sun come up over the mountains.
+(Sigh.)Hotels in Ella

 What to do: Built by the Dutch in the 1600s, the UNESCO World Heritage Site of Galle Fort is an unexpected taste of old Europe on the southern tip of Sri Lanka.
 People come to Galle to walk the old fort walls, admire the historic architecture and stumble upon arty boutiques and courtyard cafes along the way.

-Where to stay: Get a delicious taste of Galle’s history by staying at the Galle Fort Hotel, a renovated 17th century merchant’s house that is now a 5-star boutique hotel renown for its antiques and Sri Lankan hospitality.
+Where to stay: Get a delicious taste of Galle’s history by staying at the Galle Fort Hotel, a renovated 17th century merchant’s house that is now a 5-star boutique hotel renown for its antiques and Sri Lankan hospitality.More hotels in Galle

 What to do: As if all that history and golden beaches wasn’t impressive enough, you can also have an incredible safari experience in Sri Lanka too.
-Yala National Park is known for its leopard population and whilst you might not always spot these elusive big cats (although I did – yay!) you are guaranteed to see a vast number of elephants, peacocks, monkeys, deer and rare birds.
+Yala National Park is known for its leopard population and while you might not always spot these elusive big cats (although I did – yay!) you are guaranteed to see a vast number of elephants, peacocks, monkeys, deer and rare birds.

 Sigiriya & The Cultural Triangle

-What to do: Arguably Sri Lanka’s most impressive World Heritage Site, Sigiriya known as the Lion Rock, is an ancient palace perched on the summit of an intimidating steep rock.
-Visitors are welcome to climb the rock (at their own pace) to see up close the frescoes, giant lion’s paw staircase and water gardens that were built for King Kassapa in 477 – 495 AD.
+What to do: Arguably Sri Lanka’s most impressive World Heritage Site, Sigiriya (known as the Lion Rock), is an ancient palace perched on the summit of an intimidating steep rock.
+Visitors are welcome to climb Sigiriya (at their own pace) to see up close the frescoes, giant lion’s paw staircase and water gardens that were built for King Kassapa in 477 – 495 AD.